magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'focusTrap',
           description: 'Pass focus-trap options or disable completely.
 A complete list of options can be found [here](https://www.npmjs.com/package/focus-trap#createoptions).
-Make sure to disable this, if you do not have a focusable element in your drawer.',
+Make sure to disable this, if you do not have a focusable element in your drawer.'
-          code: ['label']
         },
         {
-          label: 'boolean | FocusTrapOptions',
+          label: 'boolean | FocusTrapOptions'
-          code: ['label']
         },
         {
-          label: 'object',
+          label: 'object'
-          code: ['label']
         }
       ]
     },